aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology-mpls.md

 ## Supported designs

-`eos_designs` with the mpls design type supports any arbitrary physical mesh topology by combining and interconnecting different node types with the backbone_interfaces dictionary.
+`eos_designs` with the mpls design type supports any arbitrary physical mesh topology by combining and interconnecting different node types with the core_interfaces dictionary.
 You can also extend `eos_designs` to support your own topology by using [`node_type_keys`](node-types.html) to create your own node type

 ### Arbitrary Mesh or L3LS Topology

 - The **eos_designs** role with the mpls design type supports any type of topology consisting of any combination of pe-routers, p-routers and rr-routers.
 - Any node group of 2 or more rr-routers will form a Route Reflector cluster.
-The backbone_interfaces construct is used to define underlay interfaces and associated interface profiles.
+The core_interfaces construct is used to define underlay interfaces and associated interface profiles.

 ## Node Type Variables